Toddler Class, ages 16 months-3 years.

 Creative Arts: The art and crafts in our classrooms are designed with the child in mind.
 Each art project is completely equipped with materials for creative output.
 We value creativity in every individual's development and are always seeking new ways to challenge each child.

-In March each year, students ages 4-6 also receive their own folder with worksheets suited to each individual.
+Students ages 4-6 also receive their own binder with worksheets suited to each individual.
 The papers they complete range from writing practice, number and letter recognition, addition, multiplication, subtraction, as well as reading and even spelling practice.
 These sheets are based on and used with materials in the class and help the children to have some more tangible evidence of the work they've done in the class.
-Each child can then take home their own folder at the end of the academic year.
+They may then take home their own folder at the end of the academic year.

 Class Flow: A Day in the Life of a Montessori Kid